-Employee recognition in most organizations is focused entirely on the performance, achievements or tenure of the employees.
-However, of late, organizations have woken up to the long-term benefits of value-based recognition in enhancing the engagement and productivity levels of their workforce.
+Most organizations focus entirely on the performance, achievements or tenure of the employees, when it comes to employee recognition.
+However, of late, organizations have woken up to the long-term benefits of value-based recognition.
+They are looking to enhance the engagement and productivity levels of their workforce.

 Value-based recognition can simply be defined as the recognition strategy where employees are rewarded and recognized for any exemplary behavior that reflects the core values of the organization.
 These recognition programs are focused on reinforcing and driving business goals, empowering employees, and creating a positive employer brand.

 The primary objective of value-based recognition programs is to create a culture of respect, recognition and appreciation for employees across all levels.
-To ensure that value-based recognition works successfully, organizations can consider the following best practices while implementing such recognition programs for their workforce:
+Organizations can consider the following best practices while implementing such recognition programs for their workforce:

 1. Communicate Core Values to Employees